KunSongGo/ssm-central-managed-demo/README.md

 3. Deploy "agency-account-setup.json" in agency account and enter the activate id+code with central account id+region at stack creation

-4. Deploy "agency-account-instance-luanches.json" in agency account in eu-west-1 region to launch instances.
+4. Deploy "agency-account-instance-luanches.json" in agency account in eu-west-1 region to launch linux instances.
+Deploy "agency-account-instance-luanches-win.json" to launch windows instances.
 Instances will be registered to central account SSM.

 5. Deploy "agency-account-ssm-ec2-tag-collector.yaml" in agency account to create lambda to send tags to central account